MassTransfer Program Policy and Information

 STCC graduates of these degree programs will be guaranteed full transferability of their credits to the Massachusetts state colleges and the University campuses.
 For more information on additional programs that are eligible for MassTransfer benefits, please contact the Transfer Office and/or visit www.mass.edu/masstransfer/home.asp .

-Please note that this new MassTransfer program will not affect the Joint Admissions (JA) program that is currently in place with the Massachusetts Private Colleges (American International College, Bay Path University, Elms College, Springfield College and Western New England University).
+Please note that the MassTransfer program will not affect the Joint Admissions (JA) program that is currently in place with the Massachusetts Private Colleges (American International College, Bay Path University, Elms College, Springfield College and Western New England University).

-Below is a diagram to help you understand how the new MassTransfer program is going to work:
+Below is a diagram to help you understand how the MassTransfer program works:

 Who does MassTransfer help?